foster a mutt

 Q: How does the foster program work?

-A: If you’re interested in fostering a mutt, you will first have to consult with a Mutt Scouts staff member.
-After that, you may sign an agreement with all the information you need to know about fostering.
-Once you take in a foster mutt, you are responsible for providing this wonderful dog with care on a daily basis, safety from all harm, shelter, water, food, and, of course, love.
-Keeping foster dogs outside is not allowed.
-Mutt Scouts provides all veterinary care and covers medical costs.
+A: The first step in becoming a foster is the completion of our foster application.
+A Mutt Scouts Ambassador will then conduct a homecheck with you and discuss Mutts available to foster.
+Once you take in a foster Mutt, you are responsible for providing care on a daily basis, safety from all harm, shelter, water, food, and, of course, love.
+Our organization requires that foster Mutts live primarily indoors unless supervised.
+Mutt Scouts provides all veterinary care and covers medical costs from our approved veterinary clinics.

 Q: I already have a dog.
 Can I still foster?